 Vision insurance covers all or most of the cost of an annual eye exam, and comprehensive eye exams are necessary for much more than checking whether current eyeglass/corrective lens prescriptions are correct.
 They are also the first line of defense when it comes to catching eye disease or injury.

 For example, your eye doctor may find signs of conditions that may have otherwise gone undetected, including diabetes, glaucoma, high cholesterol and some forms of cancer.
 Your eye exam is also how your eye doctor assesses your vision to determine whether you need glasses, contact lenses or vision surgery.
 While your vision may be satisfactory now, quality of vision can diminish at any point in life.

 Covering your spouse and children can multiply your annual savings on those important regular eye exams, as well as on eyewear.
 If you or your family need glasses or contacts, your vision insurance will cover a big chunk of those costs.

 What is covered by vision insurance?

-Page published March 2020
+Page published on Sunday, April 12, 2020